Asbestos Soffit Removal Guide: How to Identify and Remove Safely

 Establish a containment area around the work site using polythene sheeting, correx sheets and duct tape.
 This prevents asbestos fibres from spreading to other areas.

-Step 6: Safe Removal:
+Step 6: Safe Asbestos soffit removal:

 Carefully remove the asbestos soffits using hand tools such as screwdrivers or pry bars.
 Avoid using power tools that may generate dust.
 It is always easier to access the soffits from above by firstly removing the fascia’s and sliding back a row of roof tiles.